vihdzp/miratope/README.md

 A renderer for polytopes.
 Still in alpha.

 ## What can Miratope do now?
-Miratope can generate the classes of polytopes, among others:
+Miratope can generate these classes of polytopes, among others:
 * Simplexes
 * Hypercubes
 * Orthoplexes